contentful/slash-developers/out/ios/tutorials/using-delivery-api-on-ios.md

 ## Configuring the API client

 The class [_CDAClient_][3] manages all requests to the API.
 For most apps, you will have a single Space which contains all your data.
-In this case, we recommend you create a singleton category on top of _CDAClient_ to make it simple to dispatch requests from any part of your app:
+In this case, we recommend you create a singleton category on top of _CDAClient_ to make it simple to dispatch requests from any part of your app.

 ## Initializing the client

-You need an API key and a space ID to initialize a client:
+You need an API key and a space ID to initialize a client

-_You can use the API key and space ID pre-filled below for our example space or replace them with your own values created earlier_.
+_You can use the API key and space ID pre-filled below from our example space or replace them with your own values.

 ```objc
 @implementation CDAClient (Guide)